The Cryo-Electron Microscopy Center

 - Amount of protein – 50 -100 microliters of protein at 0.5 – 5.0 mg/ml

 - Molecular weight of protein – Lower limit: ~50-60 kDa

 For the best data we recommend that samples display a single clear band in Coomassie-blue stained SDS-PAGE; and a single band in native blue-gel if feasible, a sharp peak in a suitable SEC column and/or uniformed size in dynamic light scattering or MALS.
-We can perform standard protein purification before attempting to make cryo-EM grids for analysis.

 We can hold a sample preparation meeting with you to discuss the biochemistry of the sample and re-purification methods, etc. If necessary, re-purification and concentration of the sample is done according to protocols established in the sample preparation meeting.

 To ensure consistency and reproducibility, your samples will be vitrified on a grid using a Vitrobot (a semi-automatic plunger) in a walk-in humidity-controlled chamber.

 Grids will be prepared under different conditions to assess the best conditions for data collection.

 Cryo-EM grid screening